vktr274/computer-vision-thresholding/README.md

 ### 3.3.
 Remarks

 The biggest challenge was to separate the overlapping red blood cells in the image.
 We found that here is a trade-off between good cell separation and the accuracy of the contours.
 The chosen method of increasing the contrast and using erosion to separate the cells worked pretty well.
 However, the contours do not represent cell shapes very well.
-If we were to use different adaptive threshold parameters, we could copy the actual outside contours of the cells, but this would lead to less cells being found due to worse separation, and multiple cells being identified as one due to the overlaps.
+If we were to use different adaptive threshold parameters and/or no erosion, we could copy the actual outside contours of the cells, but this would lead to less cells being found due to worse separation, and multiple cells being identified as one due to the overlaps.